Kenyon, Cheshire

 Kenyon is a village and former civil parish, now in the parish of Croft, in the Warrington district, in the ceremonial county of Cheshire, England.
 In 1931 the parish had a population of 259.

 History

 Kenyon was recorded as Kenien in 1212.
 Kenian in 1258 and Kenyan in 1259.

 It was sparsely populated, in 1901 the population was 329.

 Governance

 Kenyon was a township within the historic borders of Lancashire in Winwick ecclesiastical parish and part of Lowton until the reign of Henry III.

 It became part of Leigh Poor Law Union.
-In 1866 Kenyon became a separate civil parish, in 1933 the civil parish was abolished and became part of Golborne parish and Urban District.
+In 1866 Kenyon became a separate civil parish, on 1 October 1933 the civil parish was abolished and became part of Golborne parish and Urban District.